multimediamike/MobyCAIRO/README.md

 When the crop regions are set, the user can exit the program to save the final edited image.

+*See the final straightenend and cropped scans for [this CD-ROM and related jewel case artifacts at the Internet Archive](https://archive.org/details/cdrom-WhiteWolfSoftwareSeries29).*

 ## Supported Input Image Formats

 MobyCAIRO uses the [OpenCV](https://opencv.org/) computer vision library.
 MobyCAIRO can read any format that the underlying OpenCV library supports, which includes: